achalmishra2005/College-Placement-Predictions-System/README.md

-# College Placement Prediction System
+# PlacementAI – AI Placement Intelligence Platform

 An AI-powered Flask web app that predicts whether a student is likely to be placed based on academic and skill parameters, with an admin panel, analytics